 What are the Signs of Kratom Addiction?

 Regular use of kratom can lead to dependence and addiction.
-A sign of dependence is when you develop drug tolerance and need an increasing amount of kratom to achieve the same effects as when you started using it.
-Dependence is considered an addiction when you are unable to function normally without using kratom, and when getting and using kratom is a central focus of your daily life.
+A sign of dependence is when you develop drug tolerance and need an increasing amount of kratom to achieve the same effects as when you first started using it.
+Dependence becomes addiction when you are unable to function normally without using kratom, and when getting and using kratom is a central focus of your daily life.

 Signs of kratom addiction include:4,6,7